 Keep the Conversation Simple

 If you cannot handle the idea of telling your spouse on your own, consider enlisting the help of a third party, such as a therapist or counselor.
 With someone else present, it may be easier to handle the emotional responses you could face when discussing divorce.

 This third party could be especially important if you have an abusive spouse.
-In situations when you are concerned about your safety, it is always best to refrain from telling your spouse in private.
-Ensure that you have a third party present or other witnesses that can assist in the fallout from the conversation.
+In situations when you are concerned about your safety, it is always best to refrain from telling your spouse in private (despite Point 1 at the beginning of this article).
+Ensure that you have a third party present, who can be a witness and assist during the fallout from the conversation.

 Remember to be kind to your spouse during these conversations.
-Even when you are met with an emotional response, it is best to remain neutral instead of becoming defensive.
-To reiterate, this conversation can often serve as an indicator for the future conversations you will need to have regarding the specifics of your settlement.
+Even when you are met with an emotional response, it is best to remain neutral, instead of becoming defensive.
+To reiterate, this conversation can often serve as an indicator for the future conversations you will have about the specifics of your settlement.
 So be sure to guide the conversation toward brevity and simplicity.